ecigwegbu/vagrant/README.md

 # Red Hat Linux server 'workstation' directory: /home/student/windows_shared
 # Files saved in either directory can be read from the other by the student user.
 # Note: Your project directory is any directory you choose yourself for your project data;
 # Vagrantfile must be located within it.
+If the shared folder does not exist, the Lab Manager will create it on start-up.
 #
 # The first time you run Vagrantfile, it may automatically download the box image from its online repository,
 # so the process may take longer than usual.
 This image is Vagrant-specific box image for the VirtualBox